oliverjam/learn-dom-rendering/README.md

 We'll call the function `h` (for "html").
 It takes a tag name as the first argument, just like `createElement`.
 However it also takes an object of properties to add to the element (e.g. `className`, `src` etc).
 Finally any additional arguments should be appended as children.

 Create a new file `create-element.js`.
 Write a function that takes three arguments: `tag`, `props` and `...children`.
 The `...` is the [rest operator]()—when used in function arguments like this it gathers all the additional arguments into an array.
-So any arguments after the properties object with go into a single array named children.
+So any arguments after the properties object will go into a single array named `children`.

 First create a new element using the `tag` argument: